 "Half the Story Has Never been Told" by Edward E Baptist gives some much needed scholarly account of the role of slavery and the rise of American capitalism.
 Read more: http://www.therealjohndavidson.com/2016/12/the-half-has-never-been-told.html

-Nearing the end of the book a couple from Ghana with a young daughter emmigrate to Hunstville, Alabama as the author's family did .
+Nearing the end of the book a couple from Ghana with a young daughter emigrate to Hunstville, Alabama as the author's family did .
 Fictional characters can be manipulated to cross paths for dramatic effect and the author carries forth this tradition which helps to close the circle.
 Symbols from both sides, fire and water with deep meaning are confronted at the end.
 In my sixty odd years I have been struck how we are all inter-related without being conscious of it.
 I like poetic endings and hope the readers aren't put off with coincidences that are really part of life.
 This is an enjoyable read, making one aware of how different aspects of our current world fell into place.

-Colour shades still play a role in society.
+Color shades still play a role in society.
 My interest in Bollywood led me to realize that attitudes towards skin colour are still ingrained. http://www.therealjohndavidson.com/2013/08/bollywood-and-skin-colour.html

 Monday, January 9, 2017